Adolfo Ovalle (footballer, born 1997): International career

 Ovalle has represented Chile in the under-20 level, making a total of four appearances.
-Along with the team, he won the L'Alcúdia Tournament in 2015.
+He represented them at friendly tournaments in 2014 and won the L'Alcúdia Tournament in 2015.

+Coaching career

+Adolfo and his brother, Nicolas, started coaching at the Real Salt Lake youth ranks.

-Personal
+Personal life

 He is the son of former footballer Adolfo Ovalle and the older brother of Nicolas Ovalle Raffo, who also is a professional player.